 A Scheme member can elect to take payment of their pension benefits from age 55 on termination of their employment.
 The Scheme member does not require employer consent and should have been provided with an estimate of any reduction to their pension before making an election.

-The 85-year rule protections continue to apply automatically to members' 2008 Scheme benefits if the member takes them at or after age 60.
-Older member’s benefits built up between 2014 and 2020 may also be protected.
+The 85-year rule protections continue to apply automatically to members' Scheme benefits built up before 1 April 2008, if the member takes them at or after age 60.
 To have 85-year rule protections, a member must have joined the L G P S before 1 October 2006.

-The 85-year rule does not automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60.
+The 85-year rule does not automatically apply if the employee takes their benefits voluntarily on or after age 55 and before age 60.
 The employer can agree to apply the 85-year rule, subject to their discretions policy.
 If the employer does apply the 85-year rule, the employer must meet any strain on fund cost.
 If the employer does not apply the 85-year rule, the Scheme member meets any strain on fund cost by receiving a reduced pension.

 In the case of a voluntary retirement before Normal Pension Age, the employer has the discretion to waive in whole or in part any actuarial reduction that would otherwise apply, where their discretions policy permits.
 The employer would meet the cost by making a strain on fund payment to the administering authority.